 Which control panels can be used with VILPE E fans and VILPE ECo fans?

-For non-dwelling ventilation purposes, the VILPE ECo motor controller for both surface and flush mounting is a suitable choice.
-The range also includes a pressure controller to maintain the desired pressure difference in the duct or between different areas.
+For non-dwelling ventilation purposes, the VILPE ECo motor control panel for both surface and flush mounting is a suitable choice.
+The range also includes a pressure control panel to maintain the desired pressure difference in the duct or between different areas.

 A thyristor or step transformer regulators intended for AC fans can also be used with VILPE E fans.
-Make sure that the controller’s power range corresponds to the motor power.
-VILPE motor controller models are available for both surface and flush mounting.
+Make sure that the control panel’s power range corresponds to the fan’s motor power.
+VILPE motor control panel models are available for both surface and flush mounting.

 The roof fan can also be adjusted with a cooker hood.
 Check with the hood manufacturer for the correct type of roof fan.
 Learn about VILPE roof fan control panels here.

 How and where are the low-current wires of the VILPE ECo roof fan attached?